-Napa County is a bicycle-friendly community with a world class bicycling system.
-The comprehensive, connected bicycle system provides people with safe, convenient and enjoyable access throughout all Napa County jurisdictions and to destinations beyond.
-Residents and visitors enjoy bicycling for everyday trips and recreation, and bicycling contributes to a high quality of life in Napa County.
+Napa County's vision is to be is a bicycle-friendly community with a world class bicycling system for all ages and abilities.
+The comprehensive, connected bicycle system will provides people with safe, convenient and enjoyable access to destinations throughout all Napa County jurisdictions and to destinations beyond.
+Residents and visitors will enjoy bicycling for everyday commuting, non-work trips and recreation27 Bicycling_contributes to a high quality of life, promotes health and will help achieve a 10% mode shift in Napa County by 2035.